coollabsio/coolify/CONTRIBUTION.md

 >  SVG is recommended, but you can use PNG as well.
 It should have the `isAbsolute` variable with the suitable CSS classes, primarily for sizing and positioning.

-- At [here](apps/ui/src/lib/components/svg/services/ServiceIcons.svelte) include the new logo with `isAbsolute` property.

 - At [here](apps/ui/src/routes/services/[id]/_ServiceLinks.svelte) add links to the documentation of the service.

 ### Custom fields on the UI
 By default the URL and name are shown on the UI.
-Everything else needs to be added [here](apps/ui/src/routes/services/[id]/_Services/_Services.svelte)
+Everything else needs to be added [here](apps/ui/src/lib/components/Services)

-> If you need to show more details on the frontend, such as users/passwords, you need to add Svelte component [here](apps/ui/src/routes/services/[id]/_Services) with an underscore.
-For example, see other [here](apps/ui/src/routes/services/[id]/_Services/_Umami.svelte).
+> If you need to show more details on the frontend, such as users/passwords, you need to add Svelte component [here](apps/ui/src/lib/components/Services).
+For example, see other [here](apps/ui/src/lib/components/Services/Umami.svelte).

 Good job! 👏